Back to strategy guide

 • Spending the surplus inflates lifestyle, which can be hard to scale back if markets later turn down.

-ProjectFi is a planning tool, not financial advice.
+ProjectFi is a calculator that models the choices you make.
+It is not financial advice.
 Projections are estimates only.
 Please consult a licensed financial adviser before making investment decisions.